deeputech/deeputech.github.io/_posts/2020-09-01-most-important-things-i-learned-in-a-decade.md

 > There is always a better way to do something and someone smarter to figure it out

 I used to spend a lot of time polishing my code and rewriting stuff to make it perfect, but over years I started realizing that there is nothing called perfect code, there is always a better way to do something and there is always someone smarter than you who will figure it out.
 I lost count of times when someone has suggested better solutions to code that I thought was perfect.
 Hence solve the problem at hand and avoid premature optimizations and over-engineering.
 One good thing about our industry is that the source code is ever-evolving and there is always tomorrow to improve it if needed.
+Don't get me wrong, I'm not saying you should write sub-par code, when I say solve the problem at hand, I mean writing code that solves the issue along with all edge cases that could be thrown at it and code that is secure and with acceptable performance.
 I still polish my code when I feel something can be improved but I do not obsess about it or lose my sleep over it.
 I first get the problem solved and then if there is spare time and if an improvement helps to simplify the code or increase performance I do it.
 But mostly its when the polish makes code simpler.

 ## 7. Don't fall for trends